ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 The negative association between auditing speed and All type recall is also expected, as auditing more quickly will probably end up with fewer correct attributes being found.
 Similarly, the negative association b/w auditing speed and Problem type precision might make sense (auditing more quickly, less likely to over-label).

-The associations that we do not have immediate explanations for are the negative assocation b/w visual search time and All type recall and the negative association b/w visual search time and Problem type precision.
+The associations that we do not have immediate explanations for are the negative association b/w visual search time and All type recall and the negative association b/w visual search time and Problem type precision.

 ### User group: Reg vs anon vs turk1 vs turk3 vs turk5